Last Night on Earth (Finger Eleven album)

 Last Night on Earth is the eighth studio album by the Canadian rock band Finger Eleven, released on November 7, 2025, through Better Noise Music.
-It follows the band's 2023 Greatest Hits album, marks their first album released with their new label, Better Noise, and is the group's first release of an full-length album of new music in over ten years, the last being July 2015's Five Crooked Lines.
+It follows the band's 2023 Greatest Hits album, marks their first album released with their new label, Better Noise, and is the group's first release of a full-length album of new music in over ten years, the last being July 2015's Five Crooked Lines.